10 Best Data Cleansing Software Tools

 What should I look for when evaluating a data cleansing vendor for a B2B revenue team?

 Prioritize vendors that offer native CRM integration, continuous enrichment alongside deduplication, and real-time decay alerts.
 Generic data prep tools handle tabular data well but often lack the B2B-specific data models needed to manage contacts, accounts, and buying committee relationships accurately.
-Also evaluate compliance certifications relevant to your operating regions; GDPR, CCPA, and SOC 2 Type II are baseline expectations for enterprise buyers.
+Also evaluate GDPR and CCPA compliance certifications, DNC screening capabilities, and data residency options, as these are hard requirements for enterprise buyers operating in regulated markets, not optional features.
 Finally, assess whether the vendor treats data quality as an ongoing service or a one-time fix, since the former is what sustains CRM accuracy over time.
+ZoomInfo Operations is purpose-built for B2B revenue teams that need continuous enrichment, deduplication, and compliance in a single platform.

 How helpful was this article?